DataBiosphere/toil/README.md

 ##scriptTree
 ScriptTree provides a Python interface to toil, and is now the only way to interface with toil (previously you could manipulate XML files, but I've removed that functionality as I improved the underlying system).

-Aside from being the interface to toil, scriptTree was designed to remediate some of the pain of writing wrapper scripts for cluster jobs, via the extension of a simple python wrapper class (called a 'Job' to avoid confusion with the more general use of the word 'batchjob') which does much of the work for you.
+Aside from being the interface to toil, scriptTree was designed to remediate some of the pain of writing wrapper scripts for cluster jobs, via the extension of a simple python wrapper class (called a 'Job' to avoid confusion with the more general use of the word 'job') which does much of the work for you.
 Using scriptTree, you can describe your script as a series of these classes which link together, with all the arguments and options specified in one place.
 The script then, using the magic of python pickles, generates all the wrappers dynamically and clean them up when done.

 This inherited template pattern has the following advantages: